-As if you needed any more persuasion, here’s our pick of the best Sussex pub gardens to tempt your fancy.
-What’s more, all of them are dog- friendly too!
+Here’s our pick of some of the best West Sussex pub gardens to tempt your fancy.
+What’s more, all of them are dog-friendly too!

 The Duke of Cumberland Arms, Henley (near Midhurst)